HillaryDanan/abstraction-intelligence/papers/information_geometry.md

 -----

-*“The geometry exists.
-Whether it explains the cognition is the open question.”*
+*“The mathematics is demonstrated.
+The connection to cognition is hypothesized.
+The experiment would test the prediction.”*